 Glue Dots – These are super sticky little “glue globs” perfect for tacking down embellishments.

-3D Foam Squares– Placing one of these underneath one of our embellishments or a cut out of paper will pop it off the page.
+3D Foam Squares– Placing one of these underneath one of our embellishments or a cut out of paper will give it dimension and pop it off the page.

 Glue Pen– The glue pen is perfect for sticking down small bits especially when other adhesive applications are too large to do the job.